cazyw/shakespeare-quotes/README.md

 ## Status

 Server-side routing mostly completed (working on local server).
-Currently working on testing and front-end React and rendering components properly.
+Currently working on testing and restructuring the project back-end before restructuring the project front-end.

 To do:

+* refactor/modularise the API into more of an MVC structure
-* refactor/modularise the front-end React properly
+* refactor the front-end to use view templates rather than React
-* delete and modify tags and quotes
+* allow users to delete and modify tags and quotes
 * include tag suggestions and link tags so they become search terms
-* user login
-* testing
+* further testing esp unit testing
 * add pagination (when displaying quotes)

 ## Operating Instructions